Permutation-Based True Discovery Guarantee by Sum Tests

 From the result, we may obtain $\underpz$ and $\overpz$ as in (\ref{def:upz}) and (\ref{def:opz}), respectively.
 We do this by taking $\underpz=1$ if and only if the algorithm returns $\pz=1$, and $\overpz=0$ if and only if it returns $\pz=0$.

 The procedure requires to evaluate at most $2(m-z+1)$ tests, but this number may be smaller.
-The computational complexity is linearithmic in the number $m$ of hypotheses, and linear in the number $B$ of permutations; in the worst case, when $S=M$ and $z=1$, the total number of operations is of order $Bm\log(m)$.
+As shown in the following lemma, the worst-case complexity is linearithmic both in the number $m$ of hypotheses and in the number $B$ of permutations.
 Recall that the choice of $B$ does not depend on $m$ or $s$.